-The repayment waterfall will be: PRI Debt (principal), then Subordinated Debt (principal), then accrued interest on both PRI Debt and Subordinated Debt (pro-rata).
-No principal payments will be made on the Subordinated Debt until all of the PRI Debt program guidelines and lending standards, and to authorize individual Shelter Loans.
+The repayment waterfall will be: PRI Debt (principal), then Subordinated Debt (principal', then accrued interest on both PRI Debt and Subordinated Debt (pro-rata).
+No principal payments will be made on the Subordinated Debt until all of the PRI Debt (principal) has been repaid.

+Governance: A Credit Committee of up to five members will be formed to approve program guidelines and lending standards, and to authorize individual Shelter Loans.
 Each of HDC, DHS and SeaChange will appoint a member of the Credit Committee; each member shall be required for a quorum; and each shall have a veto right on Credit Committee for Shelter Loan approvals.
 All Shelter Loans require the written approval of the HDC, DHS and SeaChange members of the Credit Committee, each at their sole and absolute discretion.
-Given the nature of the projects, the Parties will (i) be in regular contact about Shelter Loans in the pipeline and (ii) use their reasonable best efforts to approve (or not) Shelter Loans within 10 business days' of receiving a formal recommendation by the Fund Manager.
+Given the nature of the projects, the Parties will (i) be in regular contact about Shelter Loans in the pipeline and (ii) use their reasonable best efforts to approve (or nut) Shelter Loans within 10 business days' of receiving a formal recommendation by the Fund Manager.